 Aesthetics of crisis is an ongoing ethnographic research project located at the intersection of urban theory, visual culture, and social movement studies.

-Apart from building an extensive photo archive and exploring the local geographies of street art, I am coducting interviews with street artists, activists and researchers.
-This website is meant to make my field data accessible and part of the ongoing discussions surrounding the crisis. on a broader level this will enable a dialogue about how political discourses manifest in urban public space and are negotiated through critical spatial practices.
+Apart from building an extensive photo archive and exploring the local geographies of street art, I am conducting interviews with street artists, activists and researchers.
+This website is meant to make my field data accessible and part of the ongoing discussions surrounding the crisis.
+On a broader level this will help build an understanding of how political discourses manifest in urban public space and are negotiated through critical spatial practices.